richardanaya/web.rs/crates/js-bindgen/README.md

 # Getting Started

-This project is able to take Javascript API descriptions like the one below:
+This project is able to take JavaScript API descriptions in yaml like the one below:

 ```yaml
 - namespace: console